UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The Department of English offers an intellectually engaging program of study that fosters skills in critical reading and analytical writing, creative thinking and effective communication.
 Leading to the Bachelor of Arts degree, concentrations within the major in Literature, Creative Writing, Journalism and Professional Writing, and Theatre Arts recognize students' differing interests and career paths.
 These concentrations include coursework that helps to prepare students for work in a variety of fields as well as for graduate work in the professions and in the discipline.

-For more information, contact the English Department.
+For additional information, visit the Department of English website.